db260179/pi-gen-0w/README.md

       provided in the config.
     * Removed fake-hwclock and some other packages not needed for a headless box with read-only root.
- * Stages 4, and 5 disabled.
+ * Stages 3, 4, and 5 disabled.
  * Created new Stage 3 installing the following packages:
     * openssh-server
     * python
+ * Added Stage 6:
+    * Added docker and docker-compose.
+(TODO)
+    * Added initial-setup script infrastructure for future stages to hook-into a first-run/run-once setup finalization that will run the first time the Raspbian is booted with the SD card.
- * Created Stage 6 making changes appropriate for a read-only root filesystem.
+ * Added Stage 98 making changes appropriate for a read-only root filesystem.
  * `export-image`:
     * Added a second `8.8.4.4` name server to `resolv.conf`.
     * Added a file to `/etc/network/interfaces.d` for configuring `wlan0`.